 Mr. Hector Diaz– Member

 Hello!
 My name is Joanna Marczyk and I am originally from Krakow, Poland.
 I attended Saint Anselm College in New Hampshire, graduating in 2014 with a degree in Natural Sciences, focused on Biochemistry.
-I then worked for Medtronic, a medical device company, as a Research and Development Engineer for 5 years, designing wound closure materials and devices.
+I then worked for Medtronic, a medical device company, as a Research and Development Engineer for five years, designing wound closure materials and devices.
 During my time at Medtronic, I was fortunate to have participated in numerous STEM outreach events to local schools and Yale healthcare hackathons.
 I moved to Ridgway, CO this past fall to teach at the Telluride Ski School, where I found my passion for teaching and working with students.
-I am very excited for the opportunity to join the Pope John Paul II Academy community and contribute my experience working in industry to teaching middle school math and science.
+I am very excited to be a faculty member of the Pope John Paul II Academy and to contribute my experience working in industry to teaching middle school math and science.
 In my free time, you can find me in the mountains-skiing, climbing, biking, trail running- accompanied by my dog Prancer.

 Mrs. Holland is a daughter of a US Air Force pilot and partially raised in West Germany.
 Upon graduating high school, she was selected as a student ambassador to the Republic of China for the summer.
 Later, she married a military officer and raised five children.
-She has been involved in Catholic religious teaching for the last 20 years and mostly teaching children.
+She has been involved in Catholic religious teaching for the last twenty years and mostly teaching children.
 She has also been involved in fund raising for Catholic schools as she worked five years at the Bishop Hogan Catholic School in Chillicothe, Missouri.
 She is a graduate of the University of Kansas.
-Most recently the Holland family lived on the Western Slope from 2004 to 2012 and they attended Saint Mary's.
+Most recently the Holland family lived on the Western Slope from 2004 to 2012 and has returned to Montrose as actively involved parishioners at Saint Mary's Church.